Synaps3Protocol/protocol-core-v1/README.md

 ### Level 3 — Rights Management
 Responsible for enforcing the permitted usage of registered assets.
 Ensures that access and custody align with validated custodians and protocol-defined policies.

-- **Rights**: Governs access permissions, usage conditions, and custody validation for each asset instance.
+- **Rights**: A module that manages policies authorization, defines usage conditions, and validates content custody.
+It ensures that only authorized entities can access or manage content, while enforcing predefined rules for usage and custody validation.

 ### Level 2 — Operational Layer: Asset, Custody, Policy & Finance
 Manages the lifecycle and structure of content and its distribution logic across the network.